 Where do you meet?

-All meetings are held in the space above our workshop at Holy Comforter Episcopal Church - 1700 10th Avenue in Broomfield, Colorado.
-Holy Comforter is our generous host, but our team is not religiously oriented and people of all or no faith backgrounds are welcome.
+All meetings are held at Holy Comforter Episcopal Church - 1700 10th Avenue in Broomfield, Colorado.
+Holy Comforter is our generous host, but our programs are not religiously oriented and people of all or no faith backgrounds are welcome.

 How much does it cost to participate?